My Grandfather's Demons: Interview with Nuno Beato

 After having a sudden stress attack, Rosa decides to leave the city and takes off to reunite with her grandfather, whom she hasn’t visited for too long.
 Arriving at the isolated property in the middle of the transmontana landscape, she finds he passed away, leaving her the land and the building in ruins.
 Taken by remorse and the need to find a new path, she tries to rebuild the house and the fields.
 She’s not alone.
 A group of painted figures seems to sometimes come to life, advising and guiding her like her grandfather would - Film Synopsis

-ZF - How did the idea of "My Grandfather Used To Say He Saw Demons" came about?
+ZF - How did the idea of "My Grandfather Used To Say He Saw Demons" come about?

-NB - I have already produced short films and series, so I found that is the time to get into this adventure.
+NB - I have already produced short films and series, so I found that is time to get into this adventure.
 I moved on to a project that I had in a drawer a while ago.
 It was presented for development promotion (with the script and some drawings), and we got the support.
-Which allowed us to start developing the idea, make a teaser and have something to present to other events.
+This allowed us to start developing the idea, make a teaser and have something to present at other events.
 And that's when the project started to solidify and grow.

 Possidónio Cachapa began to rewrite the script, and the film grew with that.
 With the teaser, we went to Cartoon Movie, in the pitching we were well received, we competed in production support and we won!
 This was very good, because now I have the privilege of doing a feature-length animation in Portugal... we only had two financed until today,... it is a great responsibility.
 And I'm trying to do my best in the movie.
 The film also came at a time of great change in my life, and it speaks of change.

-ZF - How did this idea pop up, and why did you chose this story for a feature film?
+ZF - How did this idea pop up, and why did you choose this story for a feature film?

 ZF - I know you've already produced several short films, and now you're producing a feature.

 NB - Well, I've been in the production market for 20 years.
-However, it is difficult to divide between the producer and director position.
-In this project I'm trying to leave a little the production aside, and focus on the direction.
-I try to jump into the film because in fact, I feel the responsibility of making a feature requires more dedication.
+However, it is difficult to divide between the producer and director positions.
+In this project, I'm trying to leave a little of the production aside and focus on the direction.
+I try to jump into the film because, in fact, I feel the responsibility of making a feature requires more dedication.
 People are saying "Ah, a feature film in Portugal, we are curious to see because there are no Portuguese feature animations... ".
 They already put this responsibility on me, then: "Calm down, calm down, I'll try my best, let's see!"
-So, I'm really designing more, modelling more because 70-80% of the film is in stop-motion.
+So, I'm really designing more, modeling more because 70-80% of the film is in stop-motion.